-Rescinding User Access
+5. Rescinding User Access

-The Participating Agency/project must notify the HMIS System Administrator within 24- hours if an End User no longer requires access to perform his or her assigned duties due to a change of job duties or termination of employment.
-The HMIS System Administrator reserves the right to terminate End User licenses that are inactive for 60 days or more.
-The HMIS System Administrator will attempt to contact the Participating Agency/project for the End User in question prior to termination of the user's license.
+The Participating Agency/project must notify the HMIS System Administrator within 24hours if an End User no longer requires access to perform his or her assigned duties due to a change of job duties or termination of employment.
+The HMIS Administrator reserves the right to terminate End User licenses that are inactive for 60 days or more.
+The HMIS Administrator will attempt to contact the Participating Agency/project for the End User in question prior to termination of the user's license.

-In the event of suspected or demonstrated noncompliance by an End User with the HMIS End User Agreement or any other HMIS plans, forms, standards or governance documents, the Participating Agency/project Security Officer shall notify the HMIS System Administrator to deactivate the User ID for the End User in question until an internal agency investigation has been completed.
-The HMIS Lead Agency should be notified of any substantiated incidents that may have resulted in a breach of HMIS system security and/or client confidentiality, whether or not a breach is definitively known to have occurred.
+In the event of suspected or demonstrated noncompliance by an End User with the HMIS End User Agreement or any other HMIS policies, forms, standards or governance documents, the Participating Agency/project Security Officer shall notify the HMIS Administrator to deactivate the End User in question until an internal agency investigation has been completed.
+The HMIS Lead Agency should be notified of any substantiated incidents that may have resulted in a breach of HMIS security and/or client confidentiality, whether or not a breach is definitively known to have occurred.

 Any agency personnel who are found to have misappropriated client data (identity theft, releasing personal client data to any unauthorized party), shall have HMIS privileges revoked.

-The Continuum of Care is empowered to revoke permanently a Participating Agency's/project's access to HMIS for substantiated noncompliance with the provisions of these Security Standards, the Rhode Island HMIS CoC Policies and Procedures, or the HMIS Privacy Statement that resulted in a release of PPI.
+The RI CoC is empowered to revoke permanently a Participating Agency's/project's access to HMIS for substantiated noncompliance with the provisions of these Security Standards, the Rhode Island HMIS CoC Policies and Procedures, or the HMIS Privacy Statement that resulted in a release of PPI.

-5. Workstation Security
+6. Workstation Security